hashicorp/terraform-provider-aws/website/docs/r/iot_topic_rule.html.markdown

 * `role_arn` - (Required) The ARN of the IAM role that grants access.
 * `topic` - (Required) The name of the MQTT topic the message should be republished to.
+* `qos` - (Optional) The Quality of Service (QoS) level to use when republishing messages.
+Valid values are 0 or 1.
+The default value is 0.

 The `s3` object takes the following arguments: